junodevs/juno-hosting/README.md

 ## License

-Hosting Server is available to the public under the specific terms of [the Mozilla Public License 2.0](LICENSE).
+The Juno Hosting server is available to the public under the specific terms of [the Mozilla Public License 2.0](LICENSE).